nik-don/01-founders/lem-in/log.md

 Maybe because, as always, I did NOT google the keyword and see what came up.
 Yes.
 I will be smug about it.

 For full transparency, though, I did wonder what is out there and did a Google search after I felt like I was not going anywhere.
 But I ONLY did this after having re-written my code for the 3rd time.
+The only resource I looked at was a [medium article](https://medium.com/@jamierobertdawson/lem-in-finding-all-the-paths-and-deciding-which-are-worth-it-2503dffb893) that gave me a spark to try out a different approach.

 I can't stress enough how you need to talk to other people about the project.
 Explain to them in your words what you think are the requirements.
 It took me a very long time just to understand them.
 It is a puzzle in itself, where you have to decipher the text, by rearranging it getting some context and going somewhere with it.